How to Analyse Your Chess.com Games (Without Wasting Hours)

 Step 3: Figure out what you should have played

 Don't just glance at the engine's top suggestion.
-Set up the position in your head and think: what was I missing?
-Was the better move a capture I didn't see?
-A defensive move I didn't consider?
-A piece I forgot was attacking the square?
+Set up the position in your head and ask yourself what you were missing.
+Was the better move a capture you didn't see?
+A defensive move you didn't consider?
+A piece you forgot was attacking the square?

-This step takes the most time and gets skipped most often — but it's where actual learning happens.
-The engine telling you the answer is useless without understanding why your brain didn't see it.
+This step takes the most time and gets skipped the most often.
+It's also where the actual learning happens.
+The engine handing you the answer is useless without understanding why your brain didn't see it on its own.

 Step 4: Identify the pattern